 STUDIES IN BYZANTINE EPIGRAPHY:

-The „Studies in Byzantine Epigraphy“ are a new series, which is published with Brepols Publisher.
+The "Studies in Byzantine Epigraphy“ are a new series, which is published with Brepols Publisher.
 Editors are Andreas Rhoby (Vienna) and Ida Toth (Oxford).
 The editors envisage that the series includes collective volumes as well as single studies.
 The time range is 4th to 15th century.
-The publication of volume 1 is envisaged for summer 2021.
+Volume 1 was published in February 2023.